 For API reference information, see REST, and RPC.

-- Create a TCP tunnel to the source workstation using
+From the terminal on the destination workstation, create a TCP tunnel to the source workstation using

 gcloud workstations start-tcp-tunnel